-If you want to be in the middle of the bustling nightlife action, stay in accommodation around Roppongi and you’ll be within walking distance of popular nightclubs and Michelin-starred restaurants.
+If you want to be in the middle of the bustling nightlife action, stay in accommodation around Roppongi and you’ll be within walking distance of Michelin-starred restaurants with some of the best food in Tokyo, not to mention the night clubs.
 Party time!

+You want a Tokyo holiday that’s shareteru, not shiketeru (trust us).
 It’s time to get out there and experience somewhere far from home.
-Use Wotif to find the best deals on Tokyo accommodation and get fitted for a kimono tomorrow.
+Use Wotif to find the best deals on places to stay in Tokyo—then make an appointment to get fitted for that kimono.